Retiree Health Insurance FAQ’s

 Claims are filed directly to United HealthCare, to the address on the back of your card, not to Spectera, as a number of providers have tried to do.

-I’m covered through United HealthCare as a retiree – do I still have WageWorks and Virgin Pulse (HealthMiles)?
+I’m covered through United HealthCare as a retiree – do I still have a Health Equity account and Personify Health?

 No, both programs end with HealthFlex coverage.
 If you have an HRA account through HealthFlex that still has a balance, it will be converted to a HealthFlex Retiree HRA.
-Your HealthFlex Retiree HRA will function exactly as your previous HRA, except that you will be allowed to use Retiree HRA funds to pay for your health plan premiums, including medical, pharmacy, dental and vision premiums, as well as Medicare premiums if you are Medicare-eligible.
-Your HealthFlex Retiree HRA will continue to be administered by WageWorks.
+Your HealthFlex Retiree HRA will function exactly as your previous HRA, except that you will be allowed to use Retiree HRA funds Medicare premiums if you are Medicare-eligible.
+Your HealthFlex Retiree HRA will continue to be administered by Health Equity.

-There is no deductible and no co-insurance in the UHC plan, so no new deposits to your HRA will be made after retirement.
+No new deposits to your HRA will be made after retirement.
 The account remains open until the balance reaches “0” and then is closed.
 You will be asked to spend any small amount left in the account to reduce administration costs to the plan.
-You can contact WageWorks directly with any issues by calling 800-851-2201; at the 1st prompt press 2; at the 2nd prompt press 4.
+You can contact HealthEquity directly with any issues by calling the number on the back of your insurance card.

 I need help with a claim, finding a provider, obtaining medication, who should I contact?